Facico/Chinese-Vicuna/README.md

   - LORA_PATH，The checkpoint folder of the lora model
     - It should be noted here that the config loaded by the lora model must be "adapter_config.json" and the model name must be "adapter_model.bin", but it will be automatically saved as "pytorch_model.bin" during training. pytorch_model.bin" during training, while "adapter_config.json" and "adapter_model.bin" will be saved after all training is finished
       - If you load the lora model in the training checkpoint, the code will automatically copy the local "config-sample/adapter_config.json" to the corresponding directory for you and rename the "pytorch_model.bin" to "adapter_model.bin". and rename "pytorch_model.bin" to "adapter_model.bin".
+    - It can also be any lora model on the huggingface corresponding to llama 7B, e.g.: `Facico/Chinese-Vicuna-lora-7b-3epoch-belle-and-guanaco`
+  - USE_LOCAL, which checks the local model configuration when set to 1
 - When using, "max_tokens" is set according to your computer's video memory, and if the generated content generates a lot of duplicate information, you can turn up the "Repetition Penalty".